Version 0.7.4 November 1, 2017

 Matchism is at present merely a philosophy.
 It is not a club, political party, corporation (non-profit or otherwise), or religion.
 The information on this site as well as the source to The System (https://www.proxyfor.me/) are and always will be free and open source (Public Domain licensing).
 No one has any proprietary interest in any of the ideas unique to the philosophy or the words used to described them.
 There is no management, board of directors, or leadership.
 This is for everyone’s protection: No one can be held responsible for any of these ideas, nor can they be held against you, neither because you read them, discussed them, or even signed up and voted on The System.
 Until version 1.0 is put into an implementation phase, there are no Matchists as individuals or Matchish as a people.
 You may have “Matchist tendencies”, be “Matchist curious”, or be a “Matchist sympathizer”, but because there is no membership or oath or any other requirements, everyone is just a hobbiest, a researcher, an explorer.

 The pages on matchism.org will never include advertising, be used to sell any products or services (e.g., the links to books on Amazon are not associated with any sales account), or sell any of your information or contributions to others.
-You may at some point be given the opportunity to contribute time or money toward some particular project, but you will be free to not participate, and it will be months or possibly years before those opportunities come, if in fact they ever do.
+You may at some point be given the opportunity to contribute time or money toward some particular project, but you will be free to not participate, and it will be years before those opportunities come, if in fact they ever do.

 Next: Tenets of Matchism